 The Dolyist reason, of course, is that the movie/book/game/etc. would be awfully short if the main character died the first time they should.
 Sometimes referred to as "Script Immunity" or a "Character Shield", Plot Armor is when a main character should die (or at the very least be seriously hurt), but is fine for no logical, In-Universe reason note a typical explanation is that the character(s) in question survived through sheer luck, but nevertheless, if ninety-nine times out of one-hundred the character would have died, then it's not a very good reason.

-Novice viewers will often confuse plot armor with more justified survival explanations.
-If Superman survives a bullet to the eye, that's just him using his powers.
-Superman is Nigh Invulnerable.
-If Indiana Jones does, that's plot armor.
+Novice viewers will often confuse true cases of plot armor with more justified survival explanations.
+If Superman survives a bullet to the eye, that's just him using his powers; Superman is Nigh Invulnerable.
+If Indiana Jones (an unpowered human) does, that's plot armor.
 (Bonus points if he isn't even blinded.)

 Sub Tropes of this include:

 Angel Beats!: In episode two Otonashi seems to manage to avoid every trap despite being completely new.
 Ironically, this is probably the one series where Plot Armor is unnecessary.
 Because death is very, very cheap.